Yive/MiscPlugins/README.md

 # TownyUUIDFix

 This plugin was created as a replacement for TownyNameUpdater back in 2018.
-I haven't touch this code since it was created and implemented onto the network it was made for.

-The only change that was made since then was H2 support, though that's untested.
+This code has been untouched until recently to add H2 support.
+Which is untested as of right now.